phylum-dev/cli/README.md

     version       Display application version
 ```
 ## Releases
-Currently, releases of phylum-cli are statically-built for linux x64.
+Currently, releases of phylum are statically-built for linux x64.

 ## Installation
-Currently, releases of phylum-cli are statically-built for linux x64.
+Currently, releases of phylum are statically-built for linux x64.
 If you need another architecture, see the section below on Building.

 An install script is provided for both releases and git versions.
 The script creates a `$HOME/.phylum` directory and copies the required files.